 Individual members

-Policy Committee is made up of ONE representative from EACH RC member organization.
-Member organizations must submit a name to the Policy Committee and that person signs an agreement to serve on the Policy Committee for one year (may be renewed thereafter on an annual basis).

 ALL members (including multiple members from the same organization) may participate in Policy Committee Meetings.

-At Policy Committee Meetings policy proposals (i.e. bills) are discussed and survey results reviewed/shared.
-Policy Committee Member Representatives (see #6) vote on policy recommendations to the Board of Directors through the use of SLIDO or another similar technology.
-Policy Committee Member Representatives MUST be present at the Policy Committee Meeting to vote.
-IF the Representative cannot attend the meeting, they may designate a PROXY to vote for them.
-The PROXY must be another designated Policy Committee Member Representative from ANOTHER organization.
-In order for the PROXY vote to count, the absent Policy Committee Member Representative MUST also submit a written statement to be read by the PROXY explaining their vote.
+7. At Policy Committee Meetings policy proposals (i.e. bills) are discussed and survey results reviewed/shared.

+Each member organization may cast ONE vote on policy recommendations to the Board of Directors through the use of SLIDO or another similar technology.
+Those voting MUST be present at the Policy Committee Meeting to vote.
+IF a member organization cannot attend the meeting, they may designate a PROXY to vote for them.
+In order for the PROXY vote to count, the absent organization MUST also submit a written statement to be read by the PROXY explaining their vote.

 Individual members (non-organization) vote individually in a separate vote.
 The SIMPLE MAJORITY of the individual members vote determines the single vote counted as a Representative vote of the individual members.
 For example, 20 individual members are present at the Policy Committee meeting.
 13 vote in favor of RC supporting Bill X and 7 vote opposed.
 When the Policy Committee Member Representatives vote on a recommendation for the Board of Directors, a SINGLE vote will be cast in favor, as representative of the individual members group.